stephanemora/azure-docs.fr-fr/articles/application-gateway/configure-application-gateway-with-private-frontend-ip.md

 3. Create a second virtual machine and install IIS using the steps that you just finished.
-Enter myVM2 for its name and for VMName in Set-AzureRmVMExtension.
+Enter myVM2 for its name and for VMName in Set-AzVMExtension.

 ### Add backend servers to backend pool